-As of April 30, 2020 and 2019, the Company had research and development tax credits receivable totaling \$16.5 million and \$11.3 million, respectively.
+As of April 30, 2021 and 2020, the Company had research and development tax credits receivable totaling \$10.4 million and \$16.5 million, respectively.
 This tax credit is related to a tax scheme for small and medium enterprises in the United Kingdom as well as an R&D expenditure credit system that allows the Company to file a claim for cash credit in proportion to the Company's R&D expenditure for the year.
 This amount is included in other income, as it is a refundable credit that does not depend on the Company's ongoing tax status or position.
-The Company recognized \$9.5 million, \$7.6 million and \$4.4 million related to these programs in the years ended April 30, 2020, 2019 and 2018, respectively.
-In the year ended April 30, 2020, other income also included \$0.3 million of realized gains from the sale of available for sale securities.
+The Company recognized \$9.8 million, \$9.5 million and \$7.6 million related to these programs in the years ended April 30, 2021, 2020 and 2019, respectively.
+For the years ended April 30, 2021, 2020 and 2019 other income also included \$0.2 million, \$0.3 million, and \$0.1 million of realized gains from the sale of available for sale securities, respectively.